The way to bio-soluble mineral wool: Regulatory aspects

 What has changed since 1994?

 In 1997 the EU Directive 97/69 EC on the classification of artificial mineral fibres including mineral wool was adopted.
 It lays down binding criteria for the classification or non-classification of man-made mineral fibres as carcinogenic throughout Europe (legal classification).
-One of the four criteria refers to bio-solubility (Appendix 1 lists the criteria).
+The criteria are listed in Appendix 1.

 The KI is not a criterion under EU law.